Loading catalogs

 Now, the above loader can be simplified, and generalized, to:

-import { loadCatalog, loadIDs } from 'virtual:wuchale/proxy/sync'
+import toRuntime from 'wuchale/runtime'import { loadCatalog, loadIDs } from './.wuchale/main.proxy.sync.js'

-let locale = 'en' // maybe controlled by stateconst locales = ['en', 'es']const catalogs = {}
+let locale = 'en' // maybe controlled by stateconst locales = ['en', 'es']const runtimes = {}

-for (const loadID of loadIDs) { catalogs[loadID] = catalogs[loadID] ?? {} for (const locale of locales) { catalogs[loadID][locale] = loadCatalog(loadID, locale) }}
+for (const loadID of loadIDs) { runtimes[loadID] = runtimes[loadID] ?? {} for (const locale of locales) { runtimes[loadID][locale] = toRuntime(loadCatalog(loadID, locale), locale) }}

-of them even if you use granularLoad
+of them even if you use granularLoad.

 Loading utilities